saeidraei/microservices_communication_symfony_example/README.md

 ###### The RabbitMQ part
 ![microservices queue](./docs/queue.png)

-So here we can see the details inside the RabbitMQ, in the step 4 of the write request we sent a PostCreated event to the RabbitMQ let's continue form there, in order to receive that message on multiple ends we can use a fan-out exchange instead of a normal queue on the sender's end, the symfony messenger is not aware of this and thinks of it as a normal queue and we are gonna consume the messages from another queue that gets the message after the fanout stage. so when the exchange receives a message duplicates it to any queues that we have specified and multiple services consumes the same messages. after that as we discussed before inside the Post Service the event handler updates the post with an imaginary mined text and in the Comment Service we create a copy of the Post by inserting a comment for that post.
+So here we can see the details inside the RabbitMQ component, in the step 4 of the write request, we sent a PostCreated event to the RabbitMQ let's continue form there, in order to receive that message on multiple ends we can use a fan-out exchange instead of a normal queue on the sender's end, the symfony messenger is not aware of this and thinks of it as a normal queue, and we are gonna consume the messages from a queue that gets the message after the fanout stage. so when the exchange receives a message duplicates it to any queues that we have specified (with bindings) and multiple services consumes the same messages. after that as we discussed before inside the Post Service the event handler updates the post with an imaginary mined text and in the Comment Service we create a copy of the Post by inserting a comment for that post.